 Rheumatoid arthritis is a disease in which inflammation (pain, heat and swelling) affects the joints and other organs of the body.
 The hands, feet and knees are commonly affected.
 Stiffness in the joints is common, especially in the morning.
 There is no cure for rheumatoid arthritis but there are ways to manage it.

-Rheumatoid arthritis usually starts in middle life, with onset generally occurring between the ages of 35 to 64, and affects 1 per cent of Australia’s population.
+Rheumatoid arthritis usually starts in middle life, with onset generally occurring between the ages of 35 to 64.
+It affects around one per cent of Australia’s population.
 An estimated 57 per cent of people with rheumatoid arthritis are women.

 Symptoms of rheumatoid arthritis

 The most common symptoms of rheumatoid arthritis include:

 - swelling, pain and heat in the joints

 - stiffness in the joints, especially in the morning

 - the same joints on both sides of the body are usually affected.

 The causes of rheumatoid arthritis are not yet fully understood.
 We do know that rheumatoid arthritis is an autoimmune disease.
 The normal role of the body’s immune system is to fight off infections.
 However, when a person has an autoimmune disease, the immune system starts attacking the body’s healthy tissues.

 In the case of rheumatoid arthritis, the immune system targets the lining of the joints, causing inflammation and joint damage.
 The characteristic swelling happens when the joint produces too much lubricating (synovial) fluid in response to the inflammation.